Santa Ana Underage DUI Lawyer

 Each case is unique.
 A skilled attorney can challenge evidence, procedure, and testing methods.
 In some cases, we may be able to get charges reduced or dismissed.

-It is generally not advisable to speak to police without an attorney.
+It is generally not advisable to speak to the police without an attorney.
 Anything said can be used against you in court.
 Contact a Santa Ana underage DUI lawyer immediately.

 Refusing a chemical test can lead to additional DMV penalties, including longer license suspension.
 A lawyer can help challenge the validity of the refusal process and represent you at DMV hearings.